GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/mccWellbore/Example.rst

    Sketch of the wellbore problem

-To simulate this phenomenon, the Modified Cam-Clay model with an associated plastic flow rule in GEOSX is used in this example.
+To simulate this phenomenon, the Modified Cam-Clay model is used in this example.
 Displacement and stress fields around the wellbore are numerically calculated.
 These numerical predictions are then compared with the corresponding analytical solutions `(Chen and Abousleiman, 2013)  <https://www.icevirtuallibrary.com/doi/10.1680/geot.11.P.088>`__ from the literature.